namanavasthi/frontend-mentor-6-github-user-search/README.md

 - im going to use my own icons, don't @ me.

 > HOLD MY BEER, THAT WASN'T THE ONLY COLOR MISMATCH, THE WHOLE SKETCH FILE IS FULL OF INCONSISTENCIES :/

+- made a custom hook for the api call
+- added a local cache to not always call api if i already have data

 ## REQUIREMENTS